Monday, September 16, 2024

 James Rumsey Exhibit Debuts at Maritime Museum

-A large exhibit detailing the life and accomplishments of inventor James Rumsey is now on display at the Lake Pontchartrain Basin Maritime Museum in Madisonville.
+A large exhibit detailing the life and accomplishments of inventor James Rumsey is now on display at the Maritime Museum of Louisiana in Madisonville.

 The exhibit includes several panels and scale models representing the development of the steamboat, from its earliest incarnations to its large sternwheeler watercraft that plied the waters of the Mississippi River and made New Orleans what it is today.